Oral B Logo

 United States

-Oral B is an American brand that specializes in oral hygiene products.
-Its modern assortment includes electric and classic toothbrushes, rinses, toothpaste.
-It has existed since 1950, and since 2006 has been part of the Procter & Gamble corporation.
+Oral B is an American brand specializing in oral hygiene products.
+Its modern range includes electric and classic toothbrushes, mouthwashes, and toothpaste.
+Established in 1950, it has been part of Procter & Gamble since 2006.

 Meaning and History